My Positive Birth Induction Story

-I am so excited to be writing My Positive Birth Induction Story, I know it’s been a month now but I have needed some time to recover and enjoy my beautiful baby.
-I would like to start this post of by saying this is a positive story but there may be some triggers in here, so trigger warning for NICU babys.
+Hello, I am so excited to be writing My Positive Birth Induction Story, it’s been a month now but I have needed some time to recover and enjoy my beautiful baby. now I would like to start this post of by saying this is a positive story but there may be some triggers in here, so trigger warning for NICU babys.

 If you follow my social medias and YouTube channel you will have seen a vlog called ” I Am Struggling”.
 That was the last vlog before I was called in for induction.
 As you may or may not have watched that vlog, I had Polyhydramnios later in my pregnancy.

-At the 35/36 week point in my pregnancy I had had enough, I was in so much pain with the extra fluid and was finding it so hard to move and walk.
-I was desperate to be induced, also with my first daughter I was induced at 37 weeks due to preeclampsia and Obstetric Cholestasis.
-So I was kind of expecting to have this baby around the same time.
+At the 35/36 week point in my pregnancy I had had enough, in so much pain with the extra fluid and was finding it so hard to move and walk.
+At that point I was desperate to be induced, also my first daughter was induced at 37 weeks due to preeclampsia and Obstetric Cholestasis.

-I went at 37 weeks for an ultrasound to check how high the fluid level had got and was told if it is higher I will be induced, within minutes the sonographer said you will be getting induced this is way to high.
-I could of jumped for joy, even though I do find induction extremely painful I wanted nothing more than this baby to come out.
+37 weeks we went for an ultrasound to check how high the fluid level had got and was told if it is higher I will be induced, within minutes the sonographer said to me you will be getting induced this is way to high.
+I could have jumped for joy, even though I do find induction extremely painful I wanted nothing more than this baby to come out.

-I was called in to the doctors room and was told that they would induce me at the next available slot which would be the following day Tuesday, I was so excited.
-I went back to the car to tell my partner and we arranged for child care for Olivia our eldest.
+The doctors called me into their room and I was told that they would induce me at the next available slot which would be the following day Tuesday, I was so excited.
+Rushed to tell my partner and we arranged for child care for Olivia our eldest.

-Tuesday came I called the number they told me to ring and was told that there were no beds available on the labour ward and I would need to call back later that day.
-I rang back a few hours later and I was told the same thing again and again, eventually some one called me and explained they would be postponing my induction to the following day due to midwife shortages.
-I was told I am to high risk with the Polyhydramnious, Strep B and hypertension for me to be alone and I would need a midwife with me constantly though my labour.
+When I tried to call the labour suite, I was told no beds available, eventually some one called me and explained they would be postponing my induction to the following day due to midwife shortages.
+I then got told I am to high risk with the Polyhydramnious, Strep B and hypertension for me to be alone and I would need a midwife with me constantly though my labour.

-Anyway they asked me how my movements were with baby girl and I was honest and said she is a little bit quiet today.
+Anyway the midwives asked me how my movements were with baby girl and she was a bit quiet today.
 They called me up to the Triage to have a monitoring.
-So off we went, we took all our bags and left Olivia with her nan because we had a big feeling that I would be induced because I was in so much pain.

-When I arrived I was hooked up to the monitors, the nurse could see I was contracting but not regularly enough and then they took my blood pressure….
-It was over 150.
-Then we were told you are not going home, you are being induced as soon as possible and will be having this baby.
+They hooked me up to the monitors, the nurse could see I was contracting but not regularly enough and then they took my blood pressure, it was over 150.
+The nurse said you won’t be going home, you are being induced as soon as possible and will be having this baby.

 As we got took round to this ward where you wait for a labour room to come available we were both getting really excited and said this is going to be so easy this time, my body is already doing something.

-I had a midwife come in and examine me, she said she could break my waters and will do that when she can.
+The midwife came in and examined me, she said she could break my waters and will do that when she can.
 With Polyhydramnious you need two midwifes to break your water because one of them has to make sure the cord doesn’t come down.
 The risk to it is that the cord could drop through and then the babys at serious risk.

-Once the midwife came back to try and break my waters, I was so disappointed to hear when she said she couldn’t break my waters because my cervix is still closed right at the top.
-I was so so fed up!
+Once the midwife came back to try and break my waters, Me and Liam was so disappointed to hear when she said she couldn’t break my waters because my cervix is still closed right at the top.

-So the next step was I was given the gel to try and dilate me further and get me contracting even more, so I thought oh that’s not going to happen so I won’t be having this baby anytime soon.
+The next step was I was given the gel to try and dilate me further and get me contracting even more.

-Then it was time for them to really get things going, so I was put on the Oxytocin drip.
-I knew things were going to get painful so I asked for the Epidural, I was expecting everything to go the same as my first birth.
+Then it was time for them to really get things going, I got put on the Oxytocin drip and we knew things were going to get painful so I asked for the Epidural, I was expecting everything to go the same as my first birth.